Pricing:

 In a nutshell:

-Pricing depends on what it is, where it is, when it is.
+Pricing depends on what it is, where it is, and when it is.

 Transparency in pricing (How rates are determined):